EliotAndres/blog/content/post/faster-inference-tensorflow.md

 For most researchers, most of the time is used by training : they have to retrain using different architectures or different parameters.
 However, if you are using deep learning in production, inference is the most critical step.

 # What is XLA
-During the tensorflow summit 2017, the Tensorflow team introduced [XLA](https://www.tensorflow.org/performance/xla/) (Accelerated Linear Algebra).
-It is an experimental framework aiming at optimizing Tensorflow graphs.
+During the TensorFlow summit 2017, the TensorFlow team introduced [XLA](https://www.tensorflow.org/performance/xla/) (Accelerated Linear Algebra).
+It is an experimental framework aiming at optimizing TensorFlow graphs.
  It should be able to improve memory usage, model footprint, portability and more importantly, execution speed.
 Using XLA can lead to improvement of up to 80% !

 If you want to learn more about XLA, you should watch the summit's presentation